-This article will walk you through how to check for your American Express pre-qualify offers and show you some things you can do to increase your chances of getting an offer
+This article will walk you through how to check for your American Express pre-qualified offers and show you some things you can do to increase your chances of getting an offer.

 I’ll also show links where you can get pre-qualified offers for other major banks like Chase, Citibank, Bank of America, etc.